 5. Wash the white patches surface with the acidic water and then wash it again with clean water.

-It can also be done by following;
+DPC can be done by following;

 1. Cleaning the Surface

-Brushing soluble salts deposited can be removed with a stiff bristle broom.
+Soluble salts deposited can be removed with a stiff bristle broom.
 Note that all brushed materials should be removed by a vacuum cleaner or other means.

-Insoluble salt deposits cannot be removed by water washing although the use of high-pressure water jet is effective.
+Insoluble salt deposits cannot be removed by water washing although the use of a high-pressure water jet is effective.

 b.
 Using a dilute acid solution